ucla-data-science-center/lc-reproducibility-assessment/_episodes/02-execution.md

 teaching: 0
 exercises: 0
 questions:
-- "How does one ensure an error-free code at the time of publication?"
+- "What does it mean to execute code in the context of a research compendium?"
+- "What can be done prior to publication to ensure that code will run error-free?"
-- "What are some common errors that cause non-executable code?"
+- "What are some of the common errors that cause non-executable code?"
 objectives:
-- "To ensure a working, automated, and independently understandable code."
+- "Understand the importance of the code execution tasks to curating for reproducibility"
+- "Recall some of the common issues that prevent code from fully executing"
+- "Perform the code execution process as part of a reproduciblity assessment"
 keypoints:
-- "Review the code from beginning to end in one sitting immediately or soon after completing the manuscript."
-- "Full automation: As much as possible, limit any interaction between the user and code.
-Re-users should open the code and run it without modifying anything in it."
+- "Executing code tests the reusability of the research compendium, which is a fundamental criterion of reproducibility."
+- "Prior to running the code, the computing enviroment will need to meet the same or comparable techinical requirements as described in compendium documentation."
+- "Simple errors that prevent code from fully executing can be easily addressed."
 ---
 After inspecting the code to be sure it includes all of the elements required to achieve reproducibility, the next step in the curating for reproducibility workflow is to run the code to confirm that it executes without errors and produces the outputs that match the results reported in the manuscript.
 This episode explains the process of running the code and describes some of the most common code errors encountered during reproducibility assessments.